 The format of the sessions is flexible because it initially provides an empathetic listening ear.
 Future sessions are then tailored to meet the needs of what you wish to achieve and how you prefer to work.
 Using a range of techniques the counselling is aimed to help you improve your emotional wellbeing and general outlook on life.
-This may be delivered one to one or as part of a group.

 HOW COULD COUNSELLING BENEFIT ME OR MY FAMILY?

 If you or your family members are finding it hard to deal with the effects that MS can have, counselling may help to improve your emotional wellbeing.
 Sometimes just talking through your worries can help you to understand and work through them, and other times you may need more strategies and support.
-Often Carolyn can suggest other therapies and services that you were unaware of which can also help you.
+Often we can suggest other therapies and services that you were unaware of which can also help you.

 HOW TO ACCESS COUNSELLING?